A Leather Soul

 So what’s the ethos at Whitehouse Cox?
 “Quality, consistency of quality and then reasonable price,” states Stephen.
 Having developed relationships with small, UK specialist tanners, Whitehouse Cox works with artisan leather ensuring all their leather is vegetable tanned, which unlike chrome tanning, creates little pollution in the process and is biodegradable.
 One such tannery is J&FJ Baker in Colyton.
 Bought by the Baker family in 1862, it is believed the tannery dates back to the Roman era and is the only oak bark tannery in production where dried bark from oak trees is ground and goes into the tanning solution, the process taking a year to complete.

 Stephen admits working with Whitehouse Cox can be a challenge; not only is leather inspected on arrival, every delivery will have sample parts cut to check if it is appropriate for their items to ensure the appearance and performance of the leather on completion is the same as it is when it enters the factory.
 This is no mean feat when the average items consists of 27 pieces which undergo a variety of processes.
 In an industry where normal practice states if you cut into a delivery you buy, not until all tests are complete on the samples will a delivery be accepted as sometimes faults appear during the production process.
-As such, Whitehouse Cox has rejected £35,000 worth of leather this year, though Stephen is keen to stress the supplier- manufacturer relationship is symbiotic and he works hard to ensure it is mutually positive and productive; he recently accepted an order rejected by a luxury brand.
+As such, Whitehouse Cox rejected £35,000 worth of leather in 2017, though Stephen is keen to stress the supplier- manufacturer relationship is symbiotic and he works hard to ensure it is mutually positive and productive; he recently accepted an order rejected by a luxury brand.
 Having asked the tannery to replicate a 200 year old tanning process, it was declined on the basis of it being “too rustic.”
 Needless to say Whitehouse Cox snapped up such a historical leather for their own purposes.

 The desire for the best possible quality runs throughout the DNA of Whitehouse Cox; every process on an item’s work order is signed by the employee responsible.
 Everyone is accountable and, Stephen believes, this helps promote pride and ownership in the work.
 The result are items that have heart, soul and provenance which are clever and beautiful.
 For example the leather belts take 16 minutes to stretch and hand platt.
 Machine made belts in comparison don’t stretch the leather, which lead to them being made longer and thinner when used by the end client ie you or me.

 When making for other brands items would regularly be marked up to as much as 600 per cent.
 Needless to say Whitehouse Cox have not followed this equation, but admit it’s a challenge to sell a wallet online with a starting price of £200.
-While they sell 30 – 40 items a week in Japan online, breaking into their own domestic market is taking time.
+Whilst they sell 30 – 40 items a week in Japan online, breaking into their own domestic market is taking time.
 People want to touch and feel the quality before committing to a purchase.

 So if you’re not convinced by a handmade item consisting of leather from the top five per cent of the world’s leather, try this.
 When used daily, the leather is burnished (ie polished through rubbing) which means the leather improves with age and use and Whitehouse Cox are confident their items will last nine to ten years of daily use.
 If this isn’t enough, Whitehouse Cox offer a free refurbishment service, they recently had a wallet sent back to them 15 years after purchase with the owner requesting the original panel requiring replacing be sent back.
 The panel in question had a wine glass ring stain from being used as a place mat, when the owner set down his glass as he proposed to his wife; hence every time he used his wallet and saw the stain he thought of her and that evening.
 The refurbishment process often takes time as new panels often have to be aged to match the old item, time that could be spent making three or four new wallets.